Parson's Inn: Description

 Parsons Inn is located a little south of Raglan Creek, halfway along the old coach road between Gladstone and Rockhampton, which has been bypassed.
 The former inn is set parallel with the road and is a single-storeyed timber building on low stumps.

 The building has a frame of bush poles and was originally clad at least partially with slabs, although most of these seem to have been replaced many years ago with weatherboards.
 The broken back roof is clad in corrugated iron.
 The front has an open verandah section in the centre and rooms on either side of this.
 These rooms have been extended.
 Behind this is a large room with lined walls and ceiling.
 At the rear are small rooms and a veranda which has lost most of its cladding and a section of roof.

 The windows are between uprights of bush timber, as are the doors.
 The floors are of pit-sawn boards fastened to the bearers in places with large rectangular wooden pegs cut from pieces of pit-sawn timber.
 The sawpit is still visible close behind the building, though it has been filled in for safety reasons.
 Some sections originally open have been built in.
 The front wall, most interior walls and the ceilings of the main section are clad with beaded boards.
 The main room is lined with wide plain boards and has a stencilled dado on the end walls.
 The upper wall is pale blue and the lower wall pinkish grey, divided by a pink line and a grey/pink stencilled anthemion pattern above.
-Some boards which carried part of this design have been removed.
+Some boards that carried part of this design have been removed.

 The former residence is a two-storeyed timber-framed building clad with weatherboards, with verandahs to both levels at each end and a galvanised iron roof.
 This building is now little more than a frame and is leaning precariously.

-Beyond this house is a small weatherboard clad building with a pole frame standing in the remains of a post and rail enclosure.
+Beyond this house is a small weatherboard-clad building with a pole frame standing in the remains of a post and rail enclosure.
 A roofed open area adjoins the building and leads into the yard section.
 There is a windmill and a water tank on stumps alongside.

 It is thought that there are graves some distance behind the inn, but these were not located.
-The area around the inn is of value as an archaeological site which may yield further information on the way in which such early wayside inns were operated.
+The area around the inn is of value as an archaeological site, which may yield further information on the way in which such early wayside inns were operated.